-In a book about typewriters, one reader might look up the term “keys”, while another the term “buttons”.
+In a book about typewriters, one reader might look up the term “keys,” while another might look up the term “buttons.”
 It is the indexer’s job to think like readers and guide them to the information they are looking for.

 Locators (page numbers)

 It’s also important that the reader doesn’t have to look through too many pages to find the exact information they want.
 This can play out when there are too many locators for a term.